On Hypersurfaces of $\mathbb{H}^2\times\mathbb{H}^2$: Proofs of Theorems --

 3mm

-{\bf Proof of Theorem \ref{thm:1.5}}.
+{\bf Proof of Theorem \ref{thm:1.6}}.

-According to Theorem \ref{thm:1.4}, in order to proof Theorem \ref{thm:1.5}, we only need to consider that $V$ has nonzero components in exact two eigenspaces of $A$, and we will prove that such case does not occur.
+Let $M$ be a hypersurface of $\mathbb{H}^{2} \times \mathbb{H}^{2}$ with three distinct constant principal curvatures and Gauss-Kronecker curvature $K=0$.
+We also assume that $V$ has nonzero components in at most two of eigenspaces of shape operator $A$.
+Based on Theorem \ref{thm:1.5}, we only need to consider the case when that $V$ has nonzero components in exact two eigenspaces of $A$ on $M$.
+We will prove that such case does not occur.

-If $M$ has constant $C$, then by Remark \ref{rem:2.1}, it follows that $V$ is a principal curvature vector field, which contradicts the assumption that $V$ has nonzero components in exact two eigenspaces of $A$.
-Since our concern is local in nature, in the following, we assume that $C$ is not constant on $M$.
+If $C$ is constant in a neighborhood, then by Remark \ref{rem:2.1}, it follows that $V$ is a principal curvature vector field, which contradicts the assumption.
+Thus we assume that $C$ is not constant on $M$.